jcnelson/poxl/citycoin-prd.md

 - anyone can participate as a miner by sending Stacks tokens (STX) to the smart contract created for the city
 - the Stacks tokens (STX) spent by miners will be distributed:
-  - 70% to CityCoin holders who lock up their tokens through Stacking
+  - 70% to CityCoin holders who lock up their CityCoins through Stacking
   - 30% to the city's wallet overseen by a trusted third party custodian
 - for each block in the Stacks blockchain, miners can mine a fixed amount of the CityCoin
   - the amount of CityCoins rewarded through mining will follow a diminishing [issuance schedule](#issuance-schedule)